Samburu to migration Masai Mara

 In the year 1884 Joseph Thomson, a Scottish explorer, named them after the president of the ‘Royal Geographical Society’, Lord Aberdare.
 The old name Nyandarua, given by the local tribe of the Kikuyu, means drying animal hide, which characterizes the shape of the landscape.
 In the 1950s the Mau Mau rebellion used the area as hiding places.

 Lake Naivasha and Baringo are the only 2 fresh water lakes in the Rift Valley.
-Lake Naivasha lies at an altitude of 1.890 m and covers currently about 160 km².
+Lake Naivasha lies at an altitude of 1.890 m and covers currently around 160 km².

 Its area has fluctuated a great deal over thousands of years.
 As Lake Naivasha, Elementaita and Nakuru were one big lake, the outflow went through the Ol Njorowa Gorge in Hell’s Gate National Park.
 Today Lake Naivasha has no visible outflow, but it is suspected, that there are underground connections between the lakes.